dmd-program/dmd-instructional-handbook/project-feedback.md

 ## Open Design Project

 The Open Design project aims to help students think about developing a prototype product with limited financial resources.
 Students are asked to create a kit of parts from inexpensive materials, and then produce instructions that will allow others to create what they have created.
-They are essentially creating a product, and knowledge itself.
+Students are creating both a product and new knowledge.

 ### 1. Technical